dominikrys/dominikrys.github.io/content/posts/compiling-chip8-to-wasm/index.md

 }
 ```

 At this point I've also added a separate `Main.cpp` file just for Emscripten and added rules to pick up the right one in `CMakeLists.txt` depending on the compiler.
-The code has diverged a lot from my original `Main.cpp`, and adding preprocessor directives wasn't a good solution any more as they made the code difficult to trace through.
+The code has diverged a lot from my original `Main.cpp`, and adding preprocessor made the code difficult to trace through.

 ### Emterpreter